 It’s so easy to get caught up in the chaos of everyday life that we often forget to think about those around us.
-So when I can’t make grand gestures of kindness I always try and practise small acts, because it not only makes someone else’s day better, but it also makes mine.
+So when I can’t make grand gestures of kindness I always try and make small ones.

-This year involved a lot of travel for me, starting a new job, moving house, everyday was go, go, go.
-But giving back is incredibly simple, so whenever I could, I did just that.
-To give you an idea on just how simple it can be, I have put together a list of 12 simple acts of kindness that I gifted throughout the year.
-Some you may already be doing without even realising it!
+This year involved a lot of travel for me, starting a new job, moving house (twice), and everyday was go, go, go.
+But giving back is incredibly simple, so whenever I could, I did.
+To give you an idea on just how simple it can be, I have put together a list of 12 acts of kindness that I gifted throughout the year.
+Some you may already be doing these without even realising it!

 At the end of the day, whatever it is you do, never underestimate your ability to make someone else’s life better.